 On many occasions our customers like the look of a standard “factory specification” bike, but would like it to be upgraded in a few places, for example with a super-light set of wheels or maybe by swapping to power cranks or a top level set of race tyres.

-If you are thinking about taking a standard “brochure-spec” bike and making just a few changes the most economical time to do this is when purchasing a bike, as we can usually offer some trade-in value for the parts being taken off (unless they are unique to the bike and therefore can’t be re-used), offer discounts on the parts being fitted and do not charge for the labour involved with upgrading new bikes.
+If you are thinking about taking a standard “brochure-spec” bike and making a few upgrades the most economical time to do this is when purchasing your new bike, as we offer discounts on the upgraded parts being fitted and can usually offer a trade-in value for the parts being taken off (unless they have no resale value, for example where they are unique to the bike and therefore can’t be re-used or are highly unusual and therefore rarely sold as individual items) – we also don’t charge for the labour involved with upgrading new bikes.

-How do I specify my tailoring requirements?
+How do I specify my requirements?

 If you are able to make an appointment to visit us in person this will of course form a key part of our conversations with you while you are here, alongside things like bike viewing, demo rides or bike fitting, but it is certainly not essential to visit.

 Many of our customers first make contact with us either by phone on 01584 705042, via email or using our contact page, and each product page also has a further information form where you can send us details of what you need or would like advice on, including options and costs for tailoring a specific model or building a fully custom bike.

 Very few bikes leave here without some sort of personalisation, so please do not feel reluctant to ask anything at all – we enjoy answering queries about bike specifications.